Guide to the HMI Application Process

 What about safety and security?

 Your safety, health, and security are our top priorities.
 Honeymoon Israel takes safety and security very seriously.
-We operate in partnership with Da’at Travel Expeditions on the ground in Israel.
-Da’at is in constant communication with the Ministry of Tourism.
+We operate in partnership with a tour provider on the ground in Israel who is in constant communication with the Ministry of Tourism.
 Together we ensure that all HMI trips are following the most updated safety and security guidelines in Israel.
 We work with experienced, accredited, professional tour guides and trip operators who have access to the most up-to-date security information, and our trip itineraries are reviewed continually to ensure you have the best experience possible.
 HMI trip staff leaders go over safety and security protocols during pre-trip gatherings and are available before and during the trip to address any questions or concerns.

 What is the application process?